bisterix-studio/parley/docs/latest/introduction/index.md

 Some stand out features:

 - An easy to use and well-defined Graph Editor
-- A wide variety of nodes for maximum flexibility:
+- A wide variety of nodes for maximum flexibility and creativity:
   - [Dialogue](../nodes/dialogue-node.md)
   - [Dialogue Option](../nodes/dialogue-option-node.md)
   - [Condition](../nodes/condition-node.md)